arudy0/AlekRudyProjects.github.io/README.md

 # AlekRudyProjects.github.io

-Below are a few projects and their descriptions
+Below are a few projects and their descriptions (MATLAB)

-Title: Ballistic Missile Trajectory 2D .m \n
+Title: "*Ballistic Missile Trajectory 2D .m*"<br/>
 Description: Prediction for an arbitrary 2-D ballistic missile trajectory on a flat non-rotating Earth